 - We are constantly moderating our listings to spot signs of potential puppy farming.

 - We work with rescue charities, local authorities and the police to support their work to detect and close puppy farms across the UK and to support animal welfare.

 - Our guidelines specify that all puppies and kittens under 6 months of age must be advertised by the breeder or rescue centre (as appropriate)

-- All puppies and kittens under 6 months old and advertised for rehoming must be accompanied by a picture of the mother
+- All puppies and kittens under 6 months old and advertised for rehoming must be accompanied by a photo of the mother or the father.

 - Lucy’s Law is enforceable in England but we will be treating this law as applicable to the whole of the UK; therefore we will not allow any puppies or kittens under 6 months to be offered for sale by 3rd parties.